Harry Styles fans set up camp at Johan Cruijff Arena three days ago: ‘We are the first’ Show

 stamp

 Most of the group of friends have tickets for all three shows in Amsterdam.
-Last year her concert in Munich and the total cost of all three shows cost Anna-Eliff 1000 Euros.
+Her concert in Munich last year and these three shows cost Anna-Eliff a total of 1000 Euros.
 “I go to school five days a week and work six to eight hours a week as a cashier at a supermarket.
 I’m usually broke when I go to concerts.”

 Lara: ,,I paid 480 Euros for the next three shows.”
 Maria: ,,I lost 400 Euros.
 Girls finally out.
 As long as they’re out on Sunday.